Brands Rooted in Meaning Win Big

 In what ways does your brand improve collective well-being across society or otherwise reduce social decline?

 In what ways does your brand work to ensure better lives for future generations or otherwise reduce negative environmental impacts?

 Your brand may not be able to draw upon all five of these roots of meaning.
 At the same time, it may have multiple ways of creating meaning based on a single root.
 Regardless, the test is always how true the supporting evidence is and how well you see it through the eyes of others.

 You should feel proud and gratified after such an audit.
 At its best, an exercise like this will reveal how your brand generates meaning in ways you never before considered.
 When you use these meaningful attributes to shape your brand strategy, amazing things happen.
 Suddenly, you’re able to elevate your story, connect on deeper levels, and fundamentally change the way people think, feel, and act with respect to your brand.

 As such, more positive energy is created within and around your brand.
-This buzz attracts the prospects you need to grow.
+This energy attracts the prospects you need to grow and move closer to your vision for the world you do business in.
 It gives your current customers good reasons to become long-term loyalists and advocates of your brand.
 It draws in the recruits you need to grow and innovate.
 It aligns, engages, and motivates your employees.
 It gives your leadership new depth and purpose.

 Return on Meaning: A New Path Forward

 By identifying your brand’s deep-rooted meaning, you set the stage for a more competitive presence, a stronger organization, and a better future.
 This is because meaning naturally generates more meaning.
 As you embrace the meaningful goodness of your brand, you and your team are inspired to build upon it and to develop new roots of meaning.